dipa96/shy/README.md

 With your Iphone, from **Releases**, follow **download-shy** link, insert password and download app.

+#### Issues for download from Third-App Store

+You may have application integrity issues.

+## Common Issues

+Developer Mode could be mistaken for a jaibreak.
+For the purpose of our goal this is not a problem because we will always try to bypass all checks.
+In any case it is an issue to investigate because it is a false positive.

 ## Library Used for shy Project

 [IOSSecuritySuite](https://github.com/securing/IOSSecuritySuite)